 If you’re planning to build a new house, you might wonder how much house framing costs.
 According to Angi, the average cost to frame a house is between $7 and $16 per square foot.
-Rough-out framing for simple projects like a garage addition is on the lower end of the range while framing projects for custom builds are on the higher end.
+Rough-out framing for simple projects like a garage addition is on the lower end of the range, while framing projects for custom builds are on the higher end.

 Several factors determine the cost of framing a house, including the size of the house, labor costs in your area, materials needed, and any special requirements.
 The cost also depends on the current price of materials in your region, the contractor you hire, and the complexity of your design.
-Let’s discuss the average cost of framing a house in 2025 and what factors to consider when calculating it.
+Let’s discuss the average cost of framing a house in 2026 and what factors to consider when calculating it.

 House framing costs